Church architecture: Art

 Gothic architecture in churches had a heavy emphasis on art.
 Just like the structure of the building, there was an emphasis on complex geometric shapes.
 An example of this is stained glass windows, which can still be found in modern churches.
 Stained glass windows were both artistic and functional in the way that they allowed colored light to enter the church and create a heavenly atmosphere.
 Other popular art styles in the Gothic era were sculptures.
 Creating lifelike depictions of figures, again with the use of complex curves and shapes.
 Artists would include a high level of detail to best preserve and represent their subject.

 Time periods and styles

 The Gothic era, first referred to by historiographer Giorgio Vasari, began in northeastern France and slowly spread throughout Europe.

-It was perhaps most characteristically expressed in the Rayonnant style, originating in the 13th century, known for its exaggerated geometrical features that made everything as astounding and eye-catching as possible.
+Early Gothic architecture is characterised by thin lancet windows.
+This developed into more elaborate styles with larger windows divided by tracery.
+It was perhaps most characteristically expressed in the Rayonnant ("Radiant") style, originating in the 13th century, paralleled in England with Decorated Gothic.
+This was known for its exaggerated geometrical features that made everything as astounding and eye-catching as possible.
 Gothic churches were often highly decorated, with geometrical features applied to already complex structural forms.
+The 14th century saw English Gothic diverge from the continental styles, with the former favouring Perpendicular Gothic with larger windows and the latter developing into the more decorated Flamboyant styles.

 By the time the Gothic period neared its close, its influence had spread to residences, guild halls, and public and government buildings.
+The 19th century saw the Gothic Revival, leading to a wave of constructions of new churches in the Gothic style and restorations of old ones.